ProjectPersephone/WebL0/README.md

 THE END

-If we imagine that L0 had a binary system of symbols, with no inflection or agglutination, with parts of speech determine  by word order, this still leaves a number of degrees of freedom, such as whether the sentence pattern would be SOV, SVO, OVS; and the exact binary coding of words.
+Even if we imagine that L0 had a binary system of symbols, with no inflection or agglutination, with parts of speech determined only by word order, this still leaves a number of degrees of freedom, such as whether the sentence pattern would be SOV, SVO, OVS; and the exact binary coding of words.
 What I think suffices for this thought experiment is that L0 is not any particular language, but isn't any less expressive than any other language, because of the power of NSM primes and reductive paraphrase.
-The very fact (?) that nothing like it has ever existed, but also that, under the Legend scenario above, it probably could exist (whether in the distant past, the far future, or in some unexplored area of the world even today), is enough to establish that a binary representation of NSM isn't inherently biased toward any particular language.
+The very fact (?) that nothing like it has ever existed, but also that, under the Legend scenario above, it probably _could_ exist (whether in the distant past, the far future, or even in some unexplored area of the world  today), is enough to establish that a binary representation of NSM isn't inherently biased toward any particular language.